What is diabetic retinopathy?

 Diabetic retinopathy risk factors

-According to studies, the prevalence of diabetic retinopathy ranges from 6.3% to 26.1% in our country.
+According to studies, the prevalence of diabetic retinopathy ranges from 6.3% to 26.1% in Spain.

 The main risk factors for the development of diabetic retinopathy are: